lacodix/laravel-plans/docs/usage/features.md

 If you are just interested in the availability you can just check for != 0.

 -2 and -1 are only of interest for internal uses, and for differ between uncountable and countable but unlimited featuers.
-This is indeed used inside the following function that just returns the slugs of all uncuntable features:
+This is indeed used inside the following function that just returns the slugs of all uncountable features:

 ```php
     $features = $subscriber->getUncountableFeatures();